mperor/PhoenixCalculator/README.md

 # PhoenixCalculator

-An idea to create calculator with JavaFX.
+A challenge to create calculator with JavaFX.